 - Discover the hook – Finding the right angle and linking business updates with key motivators such as career progression or pay and bonus structure can make the figures more real for employees.

-- Offer a handy toolkit - Do managers really know how to talk about performance updates in a consistent way?
-Can they explain what the numbers actually mean?
+- Offer a handy toolkit – Do managers really know how to explain what the numbers actually mean?
 Consider accompanying your webcasts and videos from the CEO or MD with useful briefing packs, enclosing guidance on the areas that require particular attention.
 It’s also important to add background and context – reeling off figures will only work when people understand their significance.

 - Catch attention and create continuity with a single page report – For quarterly performance reporting, present headline results on one page in the simplest possible way, using icons and minimal text.
 Enhance the message by creating a short film from the CFO/CEO to send out alongside the report – a video that uses the same headline visuals, but also offers the finer detail for those who want to know more.